 - Order non-compliant parent to serve time in jail if found in contempt

 Nilo J Sanchez & Associates – Protect Your Parental Rights

 It’s always beneficial for parents to cooperate when co-parenting.
 Sharing custody of a child can be difficult, especially if you are trying to co-parent with a difficult person.
 If you are struggling and need help to exercise your time sharing rights, or, if the other parent is not exercising their rights and not showing up for their scheduled timesharing, it is crucial that you speak to a Tampa Bay Family Law Attorney.
 Nilo J Sanchez and Associates would like to ensure that your rights are protected under Florida law and your children’s best interests are protected by the courts.

 For a consultation with Child Custody Attorney Nilo J Sanchez, please contact our Tampa Family Law Office today at (813) 879-4600.
 Attorney Sanchez and his associates represent clients in Hillsborough, Pasco and Pinellas County, Florida.
 Our focus is on providing compassionate, knowledgeable family law legal counsel.
-With over 24 years of experience in Florida Family Law, we believe that “Nothing is More Important Than Your Family.”
+With 25 years of experience in Florida Family Law, we believe that “Nothing is More Important Than Your Family.”